 1. Cruise Halong Bay, Vietnam

-An overnight cruise on Halong Bay should be the no. 1 thing to do on any Southeast Asia Bucket List!
-Halong Bay offers uniquely dramatic scenery of towering limestone karsts and rock formations, which are scattered with caves, covered in greenery and homed to a diverse range of wildlife.
-An overnight cruise is the best way to enjoy the enchanting landscape and tranquil atmosphere.
-A 2-night cruise is a must-do for your Vietnam itinerary, because it will give you the opportunity to slow down and enjoy this one in a lifetime experience.
+An overnight cruise on Halong Bay should be the no. 1 thing to do on any bucket list for Southeast Asia!
+Halong Bay offers uniquely dramatic scenery of towering limestone karsts and rock formations, which are scattered with caves, covered in greenery and home to a diverse range of wildlife.
+An overnight cruise is the best way to enjoy the enchanting landscape and tranquil atmosphere of the bay.
+A 2-night cruise is a must-do for your Vietnam itinerary, because it will give you the opportunity to slow down and truly enjoy this once in a lifetime experience.

-Bali is renowned for its paddy fields and rice terraces, and Tegallalang is one of its most beautiful!
-Steeply tiered up the side of the valley and curving in and out, the green terraces are picture perfect and make for one of the easiest and best day trips from Ubud, Bali.
+Bali is renowned for its paddy fields and rice terraces, and Tegalalang is one of its most beautiful!
+Steeply tiered up the side of the valley and curving in and out, the green terraces are picture perfect and make for one of the easiest and best day trips from Ubud.
 You could easily spend hours wandering up, down, round and through the terraces, enjoying the winding views from various vantage points along your way.